baruchmurphy/yelpproject2/README.md

 This yelp project uses react typescript and includes integration of the yelp fusion API as well as firebase authentication (for multi-user authenticaion) as well as firestore so that users can 'favorite' a restauraunt that they like.
 It uses the react router dom so that it can have multiple pages within the same state.
 The yelp fusion API allows for searching for locations and food genres with the parameters of 'best match', 'highest rating' and 'most reviewed.'
-This project also includes skeleton loaders in the loading states as well as comprehensive error handling should the pages not be able to load this Project Requires an API from Yelp fusion to run: https://www.yelp.com/fusion as well as firebase
+This project also includes skeleton loaders in the loading states as well as comprehensive error handling should the pages not be able to load. this Project Requires an API from Yelp fusion to run: https://www.yelp.com/fusion. as well as firebase.

 ![image](https://user-images.githubusercontent.com/61161816/125341205-38f8b900-e308-11eb-9b10-a2200aba31e1.png)
 ![image](https://user-images.githubusercontent.com/61161816/125341276-4d3cb600-e308-11eb-8d68-ac0c57d24984.png)